 Bingsu (shaved ice with toppings) is a popular snack food found almost everywhere in Korea during the summer months.
-As it becomes a heavily dominant menu eaten across the nation by many Koreans and travelers seeking unique eats, lots of dessert businesses are coming up with more creative concoctions to delight their customers.
+Ranging from the standard pat bingsu (shaved ice with sweetened red beans) to any number of unique combinations, every year dessert businesses serve a number of creative concoctions to delight their customers.
 To beat the sweltering heat this summer, let’s indulge in some of these tasty treats known to be the best of the best!
-Read on to find a variety of places where you can explore endless diversity of bingsu and flavors.
+Read on to find a variety of places where you can explore the endless diversity of bingsu and flavors.

-Today, many bingsu shy away from the predominant red bean taste and some even omit the red beans altogether.
-This modification is especially welcomed by those who do not like red beans, or pat in Korean.
+Today, many bingsu feature fruit in place of the sweetened red beans of the past.
 The fruit toppings, whether freshly diced or added with honey and syrup, go so well with shaved ice, they make a perfect combination that will have you craving more.
 Recent popular fruit bingsu are those with shaved ice made of fruit or fruit extract, maximizing the fresh fruitiness.
-Flavors greatly depend on the main ingredient, options ranging over a wide variety of fruits, including mangos, strawberries, grapefruits, melons and peaches.
+Flavors greatly depend on the main ingredient, options ranging over a wide variety of fruits, including mangos, strawberries, grapefruits, melons, and peaches.
 Fruit bingsu may not be as sweet as the classic pat bingsu, but will melt in your mouth all the same and offer a burst of refreshing fruity flavors until your last scoop.

 If you’re tired of the basic bingsu, be on the lookout for new and exciting remakes!
 Cloud Mango Bingsu features a fluffy cotton candy cloud held aloft over fresh mango, mango pudding, and a smooth frozen treat made of milk and mascarpone cream.
 Jjajang Bingsu is designed to resemble jjajangmyeon (noodles in black bean sauce).
 White ice cream is prepared to look like the noodles, while the red bean paste is dark enough to disguise as the black bean sauce!
 Small chocolate balls made to look like peas complete the image.
-If you’re looking for something that really packs a sugary punch, Crème Brulee Bingsu will hit the spot!
-This bingsu has a base of custard cream, topped with ice cream and caramel, and a side of berry compote for that final touch.
-All these unique bingsu attract a lot of attention, as they are not only visually appealing but taste heavenly, too!
+If you’re looking for a more adult dessert, try the Irish Ice Bingsu.
+The rich flavor of a frozen Guinness beer goes great with the sweetness of the ice cream added to the glass.
+All these unique bingsu desserts attract a lot of attention, as they are not only visually appealing but taste heavenly, too!

-* This column was last updated in July 2019, and therefore information may differ from what is presented here.
+* This column was last updated in July 2020, and therefore information may differ from what is presented here.
 We advise you to check details before visiting.